Kourtney Kardashian Stuns In See-Through White Shirt While Running Errands

 As previously reported by The Inquisitr, Kourtney Kardashian may have celebrated her 40th birthday last week, but the reality star is feeling sexier than ever before.

-Sources tell Hollywood Life that Kardashian used to fear leaving her thirties behind, but is now proud to be 40-years-old.
+Sources tell Hollywood Life that Kardashian used to fear leaving her 30s behind, but is now proud to be 40-years-old.

 “Kourtney used to be really scared about turning 40 as she just didn’t want to be getting older and dealing with everything that comes with that, however, she feels confident and sexier than ever.
 So she’s really turned her attitude about it around,” an insider told the outlet.